sachin-pikle/aura-tutorials/tutorials/deploy_microservice.md

 ### Access GET "/api/creditscore" (in a Browser or in Postman)

-1. Access GET /api/creditscore in a browser and you should see the following Welcome from V1 message
+1. Access GET /api/creditscore in a browser and you should see the following Welcome message

-{"MESSAGE":"Welcome to aura-js-creditscore version V1"}
+`{ "MESSAGE": "Welcome to aura-js-creditscore version V1" }`

 ![Access API in Browser](images/ms-api-access-browser-output-v1.png)

-2. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the same Welcome from V1 message
+2. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the same Welcome message

+`{
-{"MESSAGE":"Welcome to aura-js-creditscore version V1"}
+    "MESSAGE": "Welcome to aura-js-creditscore version V1" }`

 ![Access API in Postman](images/ms-api-access-postman-output-v1.png)